kwj/AoC2017/README.md

 * [GoogleTest](https://github.com/google/googletest) (Tested with GoogleTest v1.16.0)
   - Note: CMake automatically downloads GoogleTest as part of the build's configure step.

+> ### Updated (May 2026)
+>
+> After updating to Ubuntu 26.04, GoogleTest v1.16.0 and v1.17.0 failed with Clang 21.
+As a temporary workaround, I'm currently using the latest commit of GoogleTest as of this point in time.
+>
+> Note: I verified that all prerequisites other than GoogleTest can be used with the versions included in Ubuntu 26.04.

 ## Solutions

 * [Day 1: Inverse Captcha](./src/day01.cpp)